 Oklahoma State University strives to provide a safe and friendly environment for all of our campus community.
 To assist in this manner, several measures are taken.
-These include regular fire and life safety inspections in all campus facilities, various education programs targeted at specific groups (Residential Community Educators, Community Mentors, etc.) ongoing education and safety awareness, and the development of University rules and standard administrative procedures regarding fire safety.
+These include regular fire and life safety inspections in all campus facilities, various educational events are coordinated by the hall staff (i.e., Residential Community Educators, Community Mentors, etc.) that provide ongoing education and safety awareness, and the development of university rules and standard administrative procedures regarding fire safety.

-The OSU Environmental Health and Safety website provides safety information regarding fire safety and other life safety topics and is accessible to students, faculty, and staff at their website - http://ebs.okstate.edu./content/fire-and-life-safety.
+The OSU Environmental Health and Safety website provides safety information regarding fire safety and other life safety topics and is accessible to students, faculty and staff: ehs.okstate.edu/fireandlifesafety.html.

-Environmental Health and Safety conducts annual laboratory, fume hood, safety shower, and eyewash station inspections to ensure the safety of OSU laboratory employees.
+Environmental Health and Safety conducts annual laboratory, fume hood, safety shower and eyewash station inspections to ensure the safety of OSU laboratory employees.
 OSU has a large laboratory footprint with over 750 laboratories that study topics ranging from food processing to nanomaterials.
 However, all laboratories have similar requirements to ensure safety.
 These laboratory and life-safety requirements include:

-- Appropriate laboratory signage that provides employees, first responders, and visitors information concerning the potential hazards within a laboratory.
+- Appropriate laboratory signage that provides employees, first responders and visitors information concerning the potential hazards within a laboratory.
 In addition, the locations of laboratory safety equipment must be well marked and easily found. - 2.
-Employee access to personal protective equipment that includes safety glasses/goggles, gloves, laboratory coat, and any other appropriate protection.
+Employee access to personal protective equipment that includes safety glasses/goggles, gloves, laboratory coat and any other appropriate protection. - 3.
+The availability of easy to locate and functional laboratory safety equipment.
+Laboratory safety equipment includes fume hoods, fire extinguishers, eyewash stations and safety showers. - 4.
+The proper use of compressed gases.

-- 3. The availability of easy to locate and functional laboratory safety equipment.
-Laboratory safety equipment includes fume hoods, fire extinguishers, eyewash stations, and safety showers. - 4.
-The proper use of compressed gases. - 5.
-Proper labeling and storage of hazardous chemicals and waste.
+- 5. Proper labeling and storage of hazardous chemicals and waste.
 Proper labeling reduces the risk of unexpected employee exposure, and proper storage reduces the likelihood of dangerous chemical reaction due to mixing incompatible chemicals. - 6.
-Elimination of potential electric shock and fire by identifying and repairing exposed wires, exposed outlets, improper outlets near water sources, non-compliant circuit breakers, and overloaded circuits. - Appropriate training in laboratory specific hazards for affected employees. - 8.
+Elimination of potential electric shock and fire by identifying and repairing exposed wires, exposed outlets, improper outlets near water sources, non-compliant circuit breakers and overloaded circuits. - 7.
+Appropriate training in laboratory-specific hazards for affected employees. - 8.
 Clean laboratories with unobstructed access to emergency exits and laboratory safety equipment. - 9.
 Pressure and vacuum systems that are properly equipped to avoid explosions or implosions.